Todd-Alquist/IndianCensus_sql_query/README.md

-# Population and Demographics Analysis Using SQL
+# Indian Census Population and Demographics Analysis  Using SQL

 ## Overview